Pope Francis visits remote town in Papua New Guinea – DW – 09/08/2024

 Peripheries trip

 Papua New Guinea has very little road connectivity from the capital to other parts of the country.
-The pope will visit Vanimo in a chartered Royal Australian Air Force C-130 plane.
+The pope traveled to Vanimo in a chartered Royal Australian Air Force C-130 plane.

 Francis has previously said the church of the "peripheries" is more important than the center.
 He has preferred visits to far-away communities rather than European capitals.